bucs110a0spring22/ch1-lab-briannasexton/README.md

 _Replace anything surrounded by the `< >` symbols (including the < >)._

 ## SUMMARY OF LATE POLICY FOR THE COURSE:
- < Provide a  description of the courses late policy >
+For every 24 hours a lab is late, 10% is deducted from the final grade.
+You may then submit the lab at any time until the last day of class for 50% credit.
+There are also 5 grace days given for the semester, in which no points will be deducted.

 ## GRACE DAYS
-Grace days used for this assignment: < # >
+Grace days used for this assignment: 0

-Grace days remaining: < # >/5
+Grace days remaining: 5/5

 ## KNOWN BUGS AND INCOMPLETE PARTS:
- < What parts of the project you were not able to complete >
+ none

 ## REFERENCES:
- < List any outside resources used >
+ none

 ## MISCELLANEOUS COMMENTS:
- < Anything you would like the grader to know >
+ none